Fructose Malabsorption: The Only Guide You Need

 The patient is asked to drink 25 to 30 grams of fructose (dissolved in water) on an empty stomach.

-Hydrogen levels are measured in the exhaled air for the next three hours.
+Hydrogen levels are measured at 30 minute intervals in the exhaled breath for the next three hours.

-Hydrogen can only be found in the exhaled air if the fructose is not entirely absorbed by the body.
+Hydrogen can only be found in the exhaled breath if the fructose is not entirely absorbed by the body.

 Hydrogen is released when the bacteria ferment the poorly digested fructose in the large intestine.